-The Best Hands on Learning
+The Best Hands on Learning Human Anatomy Activities

-We have had an amazing month long unit study with great hands on learning activities.
+We have had an amazing month long unit study with great hands-on learning activities.
 You can head over to Montessori Human Anatomy Activities to see how we explored human organs PLUS download your free printables here.

 The Pinay Homeschooler has this really cool post on the Anatomy of the Human Heart for Kids .
 My 7 year old actually asked for a heart model for Christmas.
-I think that’s awesome and I’m really excited to include these ideas into our learning.
+I think that’s awesome and I’m really excited to include these ideas in our learning.